InAnYan/papers/PhysicsSolver/Paper.md

 source code of the ISAAC program.

-Bundy et al. created the MECHO program, which addresses mechanical PWPs and is implemented in Prolog [@mecho].
+Bundy et al. created the MECHO program, which addresses mechanical PWPs and is implemented in Prolog [^@mecho].
 The program processes the word problem in several stages.
 First, it parses the text, extracting information.
 Then, MECHO derives assertions related to objects, given parameters, and unknown values from the parsed data.
 These assertions